 - 16 for mobster theme (bootlegging, speakeasies, gambling).
 There are no affairs/sexual innuendos, foul language, or drug references.

 - Number of players in the main game:

 - 5-10.
 Albeit, it can be played with 4 - there's a host character list for 4-5 players available for download upon purchase.

-- No, but there is a spectator file that you can send to your players (beyond the 10 characters) who are spectators.
+- There is a spectator file that you can send to your players (beyond the 10 characters) who are spectators.

 It was so fun!
 I was nervous that people wouldn't get into their characters or the more reserved ones would not enjoy it but everyone loved it.
 Things to know ahead of time: 1.
 Read everything first and don't let people choose their own characters.
 2. Ad libbing is awesome for those who like to.
 3. I chose to lead and not be a character but I could have easily done both with a smaller character.
 If you choose not to be a character, read a character sheet so you know how it looks to everyone else.

 I was a little overwhelmed with the material and the thought of having to navigate a zoom call with 6 of my siblings but it went great!!
 A little choppy at first as we all settled into the layout of the game but in the end everyone couldn't stop raving about how fun it was!!